Are we looking at the next big move in Vuzix Corporation (VUZI)?

 Vuzix Corporation (VUZI): Who are the competitors?

-The company’s main competitors (and peers) include Hurco Companies Inc. (HURC) that is trading 62.87% up over the past 12 months.
-Mercury Systems Inc. (MRCY) is 8.78% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Hurco Companies Inc. (HURC) that is trading 57.33% up over the past 12 months and Qumu Corporation (QUMU) that is 465.94% higher over the same period.
+Mercury Systems Inc. (MRCY) is -7.81% down on the 1-year trading charts.
 Short interest in the company’s stock has fallen -3.42% from the last report on Jan 28, 2021 to stand at a total of 6.04 million short shares sold with a short interest ratio of 0.99.